artanzand/artanzand.github.io/projects.md

 ### COVID-19 Testing – Online Booking Website

 ---
-This is a proof-of-concept website designed at the begining of the pandemic to reduce the pressure on Public Health call centres in Calgary, Alberta caused by higher than normal volumes related to COVID-19.
+This is a proof-of-concept website designed at the beginning of the pandemic to reduce the pressure on Public Health call centers in Calgary, Alberta caused by higher than normal volumes related to COVID-19.
 The website serves three main purposes: Screening of the patients, booking a time for walk-in or drive thru testing appointments and storing the data in a SQL database, and modifying booked appointments.

 Languages used: Python, Flask, SQL, HTML, JavaScript, CSS [Link to the project](https://github.com/artanzand/Final-Project---CS50)